-Eye tracking devices monitor the activity and movements of the eyes, such as pupil movements, pupil dilation, and microsaccades with a millisecond accuracy.
-Eye tracking allows for on-line tracking of participants gaze direction its' changes, and can be synchronized with EEG, MEG or TMS devices.
+Eye-tracking devices monitor the activity and movements of the eyes, such as pupil movements, pupil dilation, and microsaccades with millisecond accuracy.
+Eye-tracking allows for on-line tracking of participant's gaze direction its' changes, and can be synchronized with EEG, MEG or TMS devices.

 ANS recordings allow for the on-line measurement of autonomic nervous system activity.
 These include, but are not limited to, heart rate, galvanic skin conductance and measurement of muscle activity, such as facial muscles whose activity is associated with emotional responses.
 ANS measurements can be effectively combined with EEG, MEG, and TMS recordings.

 NIRSI, available in BioMag on a collaborative basis, uses near-infrared light to record changes in oxygenated and deoxygenated blood in the human brain, in a similar fashion as the blood oxygen-level dependent (BOLD) signal in the functional magnetic resonance imaging (fMRI) recordings.
 While the suboptimal feature of fMRI is the noise, requiring hearing protection for the participant and disrupting experiments using audio, NIRSI is fully silent.
 NIRSI does not use strong magnetic fields to assess the changes in the BOLD signal, allowing for use of metal objects near the device.